Sus strozzi

-Sus strozzi was a suid native to the Mediterranean region of Europe.
-It was more ancient than the boar, and was eventually displaced by the latter when it entered Europe during the start of the Pleistocene, 1 Mya.
+Sus strozzi is an extinct species of suid native to the Mediterranean region of Europe.
+It was more ancient than the boar and was eventually displaced by the latter when it entered Europe during the start of the Pleistocene.

 Description

-Sus strozzi was larger than the modern day wild boar.
+Sus strozzi was larger than the modern-day wild boar.
 A skeleton from a young specimen indicates an animal of 150 cm, while incomplete remains from an adult indicate an animal with a head-and-body length of 183 cm.
 One recently found fossil was a 35 cm jawbone from a male, much larger than the jawbone of any modern day species of Sus.
 It was possibly adapted to a swamp environment, and may have been ancestral to the modern Javan warty pig.